Introduction

 About the Somerset Carers Service

 Taking care of someone can be very rewarding, but it can also be hard and lonely sometimes.
 If you are over 18 and look after someone without getting paid (not employed or self employed as a Carer), Somerset Carers Service can help you for free.
 Even if you get benefits for your caring role, you can still get support.
-The Somerset Carers Service is part of the Community Council for Somerset.
+The Somerset Carers Service is part of Thrive (used to be called Community Council for Somerset).

 The person you care for could be anyone, like a family member or a friend, no matter how old they are or how often you help them.